Xairos/Co-op-Reports/ecobee.md

 My action plan for this goal was to:

 1. Read Google's Site Reliability Engineering book
-2. Enter the on-call rotation to respond to server instability when it occurs and
+2. Enter the on-call rotation to respond to server instability when it occurs, and
 3. Help with a continuous integration / delivery project

 In hindsight, my action plan for this goal was overloaded.
 I was able to achieve it, though, in part due to the excitement I had to internalize the responsibilities of the role.